 Frank Thomas doesn't have a lot of minor league cards that came out before his official MLB rookie cards in 1990.
-The 1988 P and L Promotions Cape Code Prospects is the most common.
+The 1988 P&L Promotions Cape Code Prospects is the most common.
 Reasonably priced and dreadfully designed, it's an affordable card for those looking for something early and different.

 Regular 1990 Bowman Frank Thomas rookie cards are about as hard to find as a cigarette butt on a downtown street corner.
 But if you're looking for some rarity, go for the more premium Tiffany version.
 Available only in a special factory set, 1990 Bowman Tiffany cards come with a glossy finish.
 More importantly, the set has a print run of just 10,000.

 Normally, printing defects are treated as such and don't carry much widespread appeal.
 The 1990 Topps No Name on Front Frank Thomas is a big exception.
 While the card does have some black on it, Thomas' name got left off for some reason.
-The rarity often sells for more than $1,000 still today.
+The rarity often sells for thousands.

 1991 Topps Baseball is a beautiful set in its own right.
 But that's not the card that's on the list (though it is $1 well spent).
 This is the 1991 Topps Desert Shield version.
 Noted for its special logo on the top, these cards were made specifically for troops in the original Gulf War.
 History and rarity combine to make it one of the most desired sets of the 1990s, especially when it comes to superstars like Frank Thomas.